NHTSA Admits Partial Blame for GM Ignition Recall Accidents

 These findings have prompted the NHTSA to reevaluate its policies regarding how they handle investigations of defective vehicle parts.
 This includes requiring auto manufacturers to supply the agency with safety data on each vehicle.
 An oversight team of officials not affiliated with the NHTSA will also be created to implement these changes.

 At William Mattar Law Offices, we understand the important role accountability plays in preventing defective car parts from making their way onto the market.
-That’s why our New York car accident lawyers would like to applaud the NHTSA for working to ensure such mistakes do not happen again.
+That’s why we offer a free case evaluation if you or someone you know was injured in a car accident.
+For your free case evaluation, contact one of our Syracuse car accident lawyers.